binerogroup/documentation/_sources/compute/flavors.rst.txt

 This general purpose flavor group has a well rounded combination of CPU and memory and is suitable for most general application use-cases that does not have heavy or intensive CPU requirements.

-This flavor group provides a very good cost for performance and is recommended for use-cases with low to medium usage requirements.
+This flavor group provides a good cost for performance and is recommended for use-cases with low to medium usage requirements.

 Version 1 with Intel CPU
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The version number 1 (implied in the flavor names) is using Intel as CPU vendor
-with Intel Xeon Gold 6138 2.0 GHz prcessors from the Intel Xeon Scalable Processors
+with Intel Xeon Gold 6138 2.0 GHz processors from the Intel Xeon Scalable Processors
 product family.

 .. tip::